 Alternative services may ask you for your private keys so that they can offer additional functionality.
 Please understand that your private key is yours and ONLY yours.
 You should never upload it to any online service, in fact it should never leave your computer.

-# PGP must die! ¶
+PGP must die! ¶

-# What is on the roadmap? ¶
+What is on the roadmap? ¶

-- Support more decentralized proofs
+- Support more platforms and services

 - Integrate other encryption programs